 The award ceremony started with an introduction to Daniels.
 Jonathan Perry spoke on the behalf of Keene’s Martin Luther King/Jonathan Daniels committee.

 "Ever since I first heard of the award, it’s naming has become more and more appropriate in my life.
 John’s life was not just about being a martyr.
 Like these talented filmmakers who have shared their work over the past few days, Jonathan’s life was about finding a passion and following it.
 Once Jon found his true calling was helping others he followed it religiously in every true sense of that word.
 He knew the power of story telling and sought to be a voice for the voiceless through his actions.
-On behalf of the Martin Luther King and Jonathan Daniels Committee and on behalf of my family I would like to thank the Monadnock International Film Festival for choosing to honor Jon’s memory and legacy with this prestigious award."

 The Martin Luther King/Jonathan Daniels Committee is a city committee that exists to celebrate and honor the significance of the lives of Martin Luther King Jr. and Jonathan Daniels and promote the principles of social justice, non violence, equality, multiculturalism through educational programs, public events, community service.

 The award was presented by Van McLeod, the Commissioner for the State of New Hampshire’s Department of Cultural Resources.

 "The body of the work that Ken Burns has done has helped change America, how we think about ourselves, how we look at who we are, its extraordinarily important," said McLeod.

 Ken Burns has been making films that inspired the nation for over 25 years.
 His documentaries include topics such as baseball, the dust bowl, jazz, and Thomas Jefferson and the Civil War.
 His production company Florentine Films is located in Walpole.
 Burns was met with a standing ovation and said a few words before the question and answer portion for his documentary.